bagofcli.js

 *

-* @param {String} message: the success message string to be displayed
+* @param {string} message Success message to be displayed.

 */